neuro-inc/neuro-cli/CLI.md

 ### neuro image push

 Push an image to platform registry.<br/><br/>Remote image must be URL with image:// scheme.
-Image names can contain tag.<br/>If tags not specified 'latest' will be used as value.<br/>
+Image names can contain tag.
+If<br/>tags not specified 'latest' will be used as value.<br/>

 **Usage:**